Home > Getting Started – Tips and Best Practices

 Whether you’re new to SnapEngage, or new to Live Chat in general, we want to make sure that you get the most out of our solution.
 In this document you will find some of our collective wisdom on how to use your Live Chat most effectively.

-Although it might sound obvious, it is important that all chat agents are familiar with the Chat Portal features.
-The Chat Portal is where your agents will receive and handle their chats.
-The best place to start is the introduction to the Chat Portal here.
+Although it might sound obvious, it is important that all chat agents are familiar with Conversations Hub features.
+Conversations Hub is where your agents will receive and handle their chats.
+The best place to start is the introduction to Conversations Hub here.

-One of the most helpful features of the Chat Portal can be the commands that are available for you use during a chat.
+One of the most helpful features of Conversations Hub can be the commands that are available for you use during a chat.
 The most useful commands you’ll need to know are: